Essential Error Handling

 For example:

-// C3 code:fn int! get_value();
+// C3 code:fn int? get_value();

 // Corresponding C code:c3fault_t get_value(int *value_ref);